htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/README.md

 Follow these instructions to deploy the plugins to APMIA without an ACC bundle:

-Create a subfolder and copy in the contents of _post-10.5_ to &lt;apmia_home&gt;/extensions.
+Create a subfolder called _RabbitMQMonitor_ and copy in the contents of _post-10.5_ to &lt;apmia_home&gt;/extensions.
 Edit &lt;apmia_home&gt;/extensions/Extensions.profile
-* Add your extension to the list in property
+* Add your extension folder name to the list in property

     introscope.agent.extensions.bundles.boot.load

+In either setups, ensure Perl and Python are listed in your system path!

 # Usage Instructions
 Follow the instructions to download a copy of the Management Commandline Tool, [rabbitmqadmin.py](https://www.rabbitmq.com/management-cli.html).